Data Centers in Haifa

 Network & Connectivity Ecosystem

-Internet Exchange Points (IXPs): The primary exchange point for Israel is the Israel Internet Exchange (IIX), located in Tel Aviv.
-Peering in Haifa is typically handled through private network interconnects or by backhauling traffic to the IIX.
+Internet Exchange Points (IXPs): Public peering is primarily handled through the Israel Internet Exchange (IIX) in Tel Aviv.
+Local traffic in Haifa typically utilizes private peering or high-capacity transport to the national core for efficient routing.

 Power Analysis